deepak1725/deepak1725/README.md

 ## I'm a Engineer, Learner and Mentor!!

-- 🔭 I am Software Engineer at Red Hat, India.
+- 🔭 I am SRE at Flipkart, India.
 - 🌱 I’m a Beginner Photographer.
 - :heart: I love Kubernetes.
 Python and Golang are my favorite tools.
 - 👯 I’m looking to collaborate with like minded Professionals.